stephan-mueller/wildfly-showcase/README.md

 which demonstrates several features of Wildfly and Eclipse Microprofile.

 Software requirements to run the samples are `maven`, `openjdk-1.8` (or any other 1.8 JDK) and `docker`.
-When running the Maven lifecycle it will create the war package and use the `wildfly-jar-maven-plugin` to create a runnable jar (fat jar) which contains the application and the Wildfly application server.
+When running the Maven lifecycle it will create the war package and use the `wildfly-jar-maven-plugin` to create a bootable jar (fat JAR) which contains the application and the Wildfly application server.
-The fat jar will be copied into a Docker image using Spotify's dockerfile-maven-plugin during the package phase.
+The fat JAR will be copied into a Docker image using Spotify's dockerfile-maven-plugin during the package phase.

 **Notable Features:**
+* Dockerfiles for bootable JAR & Server
 * Integration of MP Health, MP Metrics and MP OpenAPI
 * Testcontainer-Tests with Rest-Assured, Cucumber and Postman/newman
 * [CircleCI](https://circleci.com) Integration